cosminneamtiu02/SwiftDeploy-G5K/README.md

    - Delegate the work in parallel respecting your concurrency caps (`phase-delegation`).
    - Collect logs/artifacts back to the front-end using glob-based rules (`phase-collection`).
 4. Inspect logs under `experiments-runner/logs/` and collected artifacts under `~/public/<base_path>/` on the front-end.
+     If the run aborts, the controller restores any lines it appended to `done.txt` so unfinished parameters remain queued.

 All scripts are idempotent where possible so you can safely retry failed phases.